ethan5437/ethan5437.github.io/_pages/about.md

 I am broadly interested in machine learning, primarily in (but not limited to) NLP, Vision-to-Langauge, and Computational Social Science.
 My past projects mainly focused on vision-to-language generation and evaluation, machine learning in mental health, and social media analysis.
 <br>
 <br>
-If you have any questions regarding my researches, jobs, or even hobbies!!! please do not hesitate to contact me!!! :)
+If you have any questions regarding my researches and jobs (or even hobbies!!!), please do not hesitate to contact me!!! :)

 <!--LALALA
 ======